 - Applications are being reviewed on an ongoing basis.
 If the team finds that there is a position match for your skills and experience, we will reach out.
 Due to a high volume of applications received, we are unable to contact each applicant regarding the status of their application.

 - For those who are reviewed and there appears to be a potential match, we’ll move on to the “Interview process and timeline” section below

 Interview process and timeline

-- Technical Interview (60 minutes) - This is a behavioral style interview which will deeper dive into a candidate’s experience with teamwork and collaboration
+- Collboration Interview (60 minutes) - This is a behavioral style interview which will deeper dive into a candidate’s experience with teamwork and collaboration